matuteiglesias/journal/content/Accounting/2025-07-06_Processed_Financial_Data_with_Pandas_for_Monthly_A.md

 - Developed a robust solution for mixed-type date columns to ensure accurate data parsing and prevent errors.

 ### Achievements
-- Successfully processed financial data files into a unified DataFrame, ready for further analysis.
+- Successfully processed financial data files into a unified [[DataFrame]], ready for further analysis.
 - Enhanced data integrity by resolving datetime handling issues and ensuring accurate reporting.

 ### Pending Tasks
-- Further analysis and visualization of the processed financial data to derive insights.
+- Further analysis and [[visualization]] of the processed financial data to derive insights.
 - [[Integration]] of the processed data into a larger financial reporting system.